glin/reactable/README.md

   striped = FALSE,            # Zebra-stripe rows?
-  highlight = TRUE,           # Highlight rows on hover? class = NULL,               # Additional CSS classes to apply to the table style = NULL                # Named list of inline styles to apply to the table )
+  highlight = TRUE,           # Highlight rows on hover? class = NULL,               # Additional CSS classes to apply to the table style = NULL,               # Named list of inline styles to apply to the table inline = FALSE              # Display the table as an inline element, which shrinks to fit its contents?
+)
 ```